 - Risks and Opportunities.
 Although not likely to be a major element of this challenge, you might get some inspiration here for how to position your influence in different ways by collaborating up with others.
 See Analysing Risks and Spotting Opportunities.

 - Personal Power.
 Do you have the power to get their attention and achieve the influence you want?
-Apart from Sources of Personal Power there are many other places in the library where different aspects of power are discussed.
+Apart from Sources of Personal Power there are many other places in the influence blog where different aspects of power are discussed.
 See How to Develop Your Personal Power.

 - The powerful people in the organisation might be watching to see how you handle it — are you ready for a bigger role?